Cloud Computing Cost Savings

 Cloud Computing Cost Savings: Cloud vs. On-premise

 While every business is unique and thus due diligence is required, generally you will find that cloud computing will have a lower TCO and will deliver savings.
+(But there's a note of caution in this blog.)
 This is one of the most compelling factors when replacing on-premise systems and infrastructure with Cloud Services.
-This belief is based on five high level advantages of cloud computing:
+This belief is based on six high level advantages of cloud computing:

 So Is Total Cost of Ownership Still Valid In The Cloud?

 As the trend toward service-oriented IT departments continues to expand, the concept of TCO may seem old fashioned or even obsolete.
 This is true because unexpected costs (or costs that are hard to quantify) are more difficult to predict without proper guidance or knowledge of Cloud deployments and management.
 However, many organisations are not turning over their entire IT infrastructure to the Cloud, instead preferring a hybrid approach.
 For instance, an enterprise may choose to retain some on-premise capability for accessibility, efficiency, or security reasons, while some applications move to the Cloud.
 TCO, therefore, can still offer value for evaluating an optimal mix of on-premise and off-premise services from a cost perspective.

 Cloud TCO is certainly not entirely devoid of “unexpected” costs.
 There are, of course, the known up-front costs outlined in your Cloud provider’s contract and monthly/on-demand fees.
 Beyond that, other variables may cost you, such as:

 - Storage and backup costs if you exceed any stated limits in your contract— particularly if these data requirements have not been estimated or planned correctly (or even estimated at all).
 Consider how many weeks, months, or years of data you need to keep as a “live” backup.

 - How big is this database going to get in the future?